 Choose whales not Woodside

-We’ll follow the pygmy blue whales’ migration path, travelling from Albany in the southernmost end of WA to Perth, before sailing north, past iconic sites like Ningaloo reef to the Pilbara and Kimberley coast, where Woodside wants to drill for gas.
+Our journey follows pygmy blue whales’ migration path, travelling from Albany in the southernmost end of WA to Perth, before sailing north, past iconic sites like Ningaloo reef to the Pilbara and Kimberley coast, where Woodside wants to drill for gas.

-Fossil fuel company Woodside wants to drill for climate-wrecking gas in Western Australia’s precious oceans.
+Fossil fuel company Woodside wants to seismic blast and drill for climate-wrecking gas in Western Australia’s precious oceans.
 Its Burrup Hub project is the most polluting fossil fuel proposal in Australia today.
 If completed, Woodside would produce gas until 2070 – a full 20 years after Australia is meant to reach net zero emissions.
 It just doesn’t add up.